DanielPNewman/DanielPNewman.github.io/index.md

 layout: page
 ---

 Hello!
-You’ve reached Daniel P. Newman’s page, my blog can be found on the side menu, and here is a little personal info:
+You’ve reached Daniel P. Newman’s personal website, my blog can be found on the side menu, and here is a little personal info:

+I am interested in the human brain, human psychology, financial markets, economics and data science more generally.

 I recently completed a PhD in cognitive neuroscience at Monash University, Australia.
 Before that, I completed my undergraduate and honours degree at University of Queensland.
 Check out [some of my cognitive neuroscience research] [1].